Does Each Squarespace Template Have Its Own Site Styles Options?

 Why This Matters

 On 7.1, your template choice does not limit your design options.
-Every starting design can be customized to look like any other through the consistent Site Styles panel plus the Fluid Engine for layout.
-This eliminates the 7.0 problem of being locked into a template with limited controls.
+Every starting design can be customized to look like any other through the consistent Site Styles panel and the Fluid Engine for layout.
+This removes the 7.0 problem of being stuck with a template that offers limited controls.

 Squarespace Template Site Styles Options - Various website templates